 While Veesler’s lab was analyzing its breakthrough infection data, booster shots became readily available in the US, and Omicron began circulating globally.
 So, the team expanded its investigation in real time, examining antibodies of those who had been boosted.

-People who received three doses of the Pfizer-BioNTech mRNA vaccine had neutralizing antibodies that were both potent and broadly effective, the scientists reported January 19, 2022, in the journal Cell.
+People who received three doses of the Pfizer-BioNTech mRNA vaccine had neutralizing antibodies that were both potent and broadly effectiveexternal link, opens in a new tab, the scientists reported January 19, 2022, in the journal Cell.
 The antibodies could efficiently target several coronavirus variants, including Omicron.
 Because booster shots are relatively new, his lab is still tracking how long the immune jolt lasts.

 The results are part of a larger pattern the team uncovered, wherein multiple exposures to coronavirus ratchet up neutralizing antibody activity.
 The bottom line is, the more times a person’s immune system encounters SARS-CoV-2, the stronger their antibody response is likely to be, Walls says.
 “The more exposures you’ve had, the better you’re going to fare against Omicron – that’s the biggest takeaway.
 If you have been vaccinated twice, you should get boosted.”